Justia 10.0

 Staff Members

 Staff, including counselors and supervisors, have a duty to protect the teens under their care.
 If they commit acts of abuse or ignore signs of abuse, they can be held personally liable.
-When abuse occurs, individuals involved could face both civil lawsuits and criminal charges.
+When abuse occurs, individuals involved could face both civil suits and criminal charges.

 Government Entities

-Eligibility to File Sex Abuse Lawsuits
+Who is Eligible to File Sex Abuse Lawsuits?

 When pursuing a sexual abuse lawsuit, survivors may be entitled to recover various types of damages.
 The potential types of damages include: